etienne6/csci3230u_FinalProj/README.md

-#Authors of this project: Etienne Caronan & Ahbiram Sinarajah
+#Authors of this project: Etienne Caronan & Abhiram Sinnarajah

 TODO: